canonical/microceph/docs/reference/commands/disk.rst

-   --db-device string    The device used for the DB --db-encrypt          Encrypt the DB device prior to use --db-wipe             Wipe the DB device prior to use --encrypt             Encrypt the disk prior to use --wal-device string   The device used for WAL --wal-encrypt         Encrypt the WAL device prior to use --wal-wipe            Wipe the WAL device prior to use
+   --db-device string    The device used for the DB --db-encrypt          Encrypt the DB device prior to use --db-wipe             Wipe the DB device prior to use --encrypt             Encrypt the disk prior to use (only block devices) --wal-device string   The device used for WAL --wal-encrypt         Encrypt the WAL device prior to use --wal-wipe            Wipe the WAL device prior to use